Easy Mint Chocolate Chip Cottage Cheese Ice Cream

 Instructions

-• Spread the ice cream in a shallow dish, bowl, or loaf pan.
+• Spread the blended mixture into a shallow dish, bowl, or loaf pan.
+Gently fold in ⅓ cup chocolate chips with a spatula until evenly distributed.

 Video